hojsgaard/pbkrtest/README.md

 # `pbkrtest`: Parametric Bootstrap, Kenward-Roger and Satterthwaite Based Methods for Mixed Model Comparison

 Attention is on mixed effects models (as implemented in the ‘lme4’ package).
-For linear mixed models, ‘pbkrtest’ implements (1) a parametric bootstrap test, (2) a Kenward-Roger-type F-test and (3) a Satterthwaite-type F-test.
+For linear mixed models, ‘pbkrtest’ implements the following tests for fixed effects

+1.  a parametric bootstrap test,
+2.  a Kenward-Roger-type F-test and
+3.  a Satterthwaite-type F-test.

 The parametric bootstrap test is also implemented for generalized linear mixed models (as implemented in ‘lme4’) and for generalized linear models.
 The facilities of the package are documented in the paper by Halekoh and Højsgaard, (2012, ).

 Please see ‘citation(“pbkrtest”)’ for information about citing the paper and the package.
 If you use the package in your work, please do cite the